iPad 4th Gen 4G Microsoldering

-Grab a toolkit for your iPhone 5 model and fix your broken phone!
+Grab a toolkit for your iPad 4th Gen 4G model and fix your broken tablet!

 iFixit has you covered with parts, tools, and free repair guides.
 Repair with confidence!
 All of our replacement parts are tested to rigorous standards and backed by our industry-leading warranty.

-Replace the dock assembly cable connector on the logic board of an iPhone 5.
+Replace the home button cable connector on the logic board of a 4th generation iPad.
 This part requires microsoldering.

 iPhone and iPad LCD Data Choke